Frater-SDK/frater/README.md

 # frater
-Frater - an Activity Detection SDK
+Frater - a Machine Learning System Framework and Toolkit